uiriansan/SilentSDDM/FIXES.md

+*FIX*: FIX: Visual bug with the avatar – if the user uploads an image that is too large, the avatar appears distorted.
+The code below fixes this and works similarly to the CSS property `object-fit: cover;`.

 *FIX*: Visual bug when using any language other than English:
-In the shutdown menu, the container collapses and the buttons appear distorted. (components/Avatar.qml)
+In the shutdown menu, the container collapses and the buttons appear distorted.

 ### Solution:
 - Adapted button text width and enabled line wrapping into 2 lines for long text;